open-afc-project/openafc/tests/README.md

 # **Description**

 The system consists of a testing utility that communicates with the AFC server.
 The utility sends WFA standard AFC requests and gets AFC responses.
-It also provides analysis of the results.
+It also provides an analysis of the results.
 The utility also can be used to keep and export the AFC Server administration configuration used during validation.
-It consists of users, APs and server configurations.
+It consists of users, APs, and server configurations.

 <br /><br />

 # **Basic functionality**
-## Testing
+## Testing sequence

+The sequence executes all required tests and returns fail if even one test fails.
 The testing procedure begins by preparing a test database with test vectors and responses.
-Follows run of test utility with server and test options (for details see #test-execution).
+Follows run of test utility with server and test options (for details see #tests-execution-options).
 ```
 afc_tests.py --cfg <server cfg> --test <test cfg>
 ```